wfjvdham/spark_course/slides/04_salted_key_join.md

 - **Jobs** are run every time after a `show()`, `count()` or `collect()` is called
 - **Stages** a set of tasks that can be executed in parallel.
 Divided by when data needs to be exchanged.

+You can use the history server, but during this course we use the sleep because

 # Exercise 1